 Up Siphon Draw passing the Flatiron, across the ridgeline, over to Superstition Peak 5057, down to West Boulder Saddle, down to the old Carney Springs Trailhead and finish on the Lost Goldmine Trail to Peralta Trailhead.
 A vehicle shuttle is necessary for a day hike.
 A 2-3 day backpack might be to loop down to Weaver's Needle or further.

 You might consider a 12.5mi route from the free Crosscut Trailhead to Peralta Trailhead via Siphon Draw and Carney Springs / Lost Goldmine.
-Personally I'd consider a reverse Flatiron beginning with a Cave Trail ending to be the ultimate journey.
+A reverse Flatiron beginning with a Cave Trail ending is the ultimate journey.

 This is a hardy day hike.
-There are a couple escape routes to keep in mind.
-Hog Canyon has a couple options but leaves you in an area that is difficult to access without prior knowledge.
+There are a couple of escape routes to keep in mind.
+Hog Canyon has a couple of options but leaves you in an area that is difficult to access without prior knowledge.
 Hieroglyphics Canyon is more worthy.
-Better thinking is to just be prepared to complete the hike.
-The escape routes would likely cause more trouble without prior experience.
+Better thinking is to be prepared to complete the hike.
+The escape routes would likely cause more trouble without previous experience.

-Unless you're a skilled route finder I suggest hiking both ends first to get familiar with the area.
-Hike the "Flatiron" end, then on another day, hike to West Boulder Saddle on the "Dacite Super Loop".
-I think you'll agree, both of these hikes fall into the strenuous category.
-Of course you'll only need to go up one of these trails and come down on the other.
-Plus you'll need to setup a car shuttle at one end.
+Unless you're a skilled route finder, I suggest hiking both ends first to get familiar with the area.
+Hike the "Flatiron" end, then on another day, hike to West Boulder Saddle on the "Dacite Super Loop."
+I think you'll agree.
+Both of these hikes fall into the strenuous category.
+Of course, you'll only need to go up one of these trails and come down on the other.
+Plus, you'll need to set up a car shuttle at one end.
 You can hike this trail in either direction.
-Either direction starts out shaded from the morning sun.
+Either direction starts shaded from the morning sun.
 I prefer to go from the Flatiron end to Peralta Trailhead.
-It seems like there's less head on sun, especially at the end of the hike.
-If you're not into the shuttle thing then split it up into two hikes.
+It seems like less head-on sun, especially at the end of the hike.
+If you're not into the shuttle thing, then split it up into two hikes.